Laura Stone: Ambassador to the Marshall Islands

 On July 11, 2023, President Joe Biden nominated Stone to be the U.S. ambassador to the Marshall Islands.
 Her nomination was confirmed by the United States Senate on May 2, 2024.
 She arrived in Majuro on July 9 and presented her credentials to President Hilda Heine on July 12.
+She ending a distinguished 35-year diplomatic career on January 12, 2026.

 Awards and recognition

 Stone has received several State Department awards, such as the Cordell Hull Award.

 Personal life

 Stone speaks Chinese.
 She is married to Office of China Coordination chief Mark Baxter Lambert.